-A recent New York Times article suggests that as soon as you sit down in your writing chair, the electrical activity in your leg muscles drops to practically nothing.
+A New York Times article suggested that as soon as you sit down in your writing chair, the electrical activity in your leg muscles drops to practically nothing.

 - Your calorie-burning rate immediately plummets to about only one calorie per minute.

 - As a result of sitting for hours while you write, your insulin effectiveness drops within a single day, and your risk of developing Type 2 diabetes raises.

 - The enzymes responsible for breaking down lipids and triglycerides plunge, which in turn causes the levels of “good” (HDL) cholesterol to fall.

 The article contains a collection of bad-news headlines from several related studies about what happens to writers sitting in chairs behind desks for hours and hours.

 Here’s one that’s especially sobering: The American Cancer Society tracked the health of 123,000 Americans for more than a decade, finding that:

 - The men in the study who spent six hours or more per day of their leisure time sitting had an overall death rate that was about 20 percent higher than the men who sat for three hours or less.

 - The death rate for women who sat for more than six hours a day was about 40 percent higher.